cisagov/LME/docs/markdown/chapter3/chapter3.md

 1. Grab the self-signed certificate authority for LME (done in step [3.2.4](#324-download-files-for-windows-event-collector)).
 2. Have our clients trust the certificate authority (see command below).

 This will trust the self signed cert and any other certificates it signs.
-If this certificate is stolen by an attacker, they can use it to trick your browser into trusting any website they setup.
+If an attacker steals this certificate, they can use it to trick your browser into trusting any website they setup.
 Make sure this cert is kept safe and secure.

 We've already downloaded the self-signed cert in previous steps in Chapter 3, so now we just need to tell Windows to trust the certificates our self-signed cert has setup for our LME services.